 And the money will be in the mail to me or already transferred to my checking account within a few days—with just a phone call!

-Bank On Yourself-type policies build up cash value so quickly because of the special riders, or options, Bank On Yourself Authorized Advisors add when designing policies used for this strategy.
+Bank On Yourself-type policies build up cash value so quickly because of the special riders, or options, Bank On Yourself Professionals add when designing policies used for this strategy.
 Those riders supercharge the growth of your money—especially in the early years.

 Even the death benefit grows with a Bank On Yourself-type whole life insurance policy!

 In addition to claiming that it will be several years before you have any appreciable cash value in a whole life insurance policy, many financial advisors state that your death benefit—the insurance coverage itself—remains level throughout the life of the policy.

 I’ve showed you that a properly-designed dividend-paying whole life insurance policy—even a modest policy—can have thousands of dollars of cash value by the end of the first year.

 Now I want to show you that the “experts” are wrong about the death benefit, too.

 Take another look at the Summary of Policy Benefits section of the one-year-old policy at the top of this page.

 In just one year, the death benefit has increased by more than $8,000!
 I’ll explain how that happened in a moment.